Same-sex marriages (SSM) in Canada

 Needless to say, people on both sides of the debate often have difficulty

 communicating their thoughts to the opposing side.
-True dialogue is almost
+Attempts at dialogue are almost

 The "gay agenda:"